 For example: The People's Committee of Thua Thien Hue Province manages the certification mark ‘Bún Bò Huế’.

-Two or more organizations or individuals are entitled to jointly register a mark on the following conditions:
+Two or more organizations or individuals are entitled to jointly register a trademark on the following conditions:

 The registration right may be assigned to other organizations or individuals in the form of written contracts during the assessment process and approved by the National Office of Intellectual Property (NOIP).

-For a mark protected in a country being a contracting party to a treaty to which the Socialist Republic of Vietnam is also a contracting party, no one shall be permitted to register such mark unless it is so agreed by the mark owner.
+For a trademark protected in a country being a contracting party to a treaty to which the Socialist Republic of Vietnam is also a contracting party, no one shall be permitted to register such a trademark unless the consent of the trademark owner is given.

 For example: A Vietnamese enterprise imports and distributes Japanese production equipment; the trademark of said equipment is protected in Japan.
 Both Japan and Vietnam are members of the Madrid Protocol.

-Therefore, without the consent of the Japanese partner, the Vietnamese agency is not allowed to register for trademark protection in Vietnam.
+Therefore, without the consent of the Japanese partner, the Vietnamese agency is not allowed to register the trademark for trademark protection in Vietnam.